aDAVISk/MimicChest/Python/FlareGini/README.md

 # FlareGini
-This program will calculate Gini coefficient of the given flare report.<br>
+This program will calculate Gini coefficient of maximum GOES X-ray fluxes with the given flare report.<br>

 This program uses ReadGoesXrsReport from <br>
 https://github.com/aDAVISk/PythonForSpaceWeather/tree/master/ReadGoesXrsReport <br>